0xferit/Tetris/README.md

 # Quadrop
-A simple Quadrop game implemented with Observer Pattern
+A simple Quadrop game implemented with Observer Pattern in Java